 Perfectly located just north of Aljezur in the area famed for the best beaches in Portugal, this is a spacious campsite with many trees and fully equipped facilities.
 The proximity to great beaches such as Praia da Amoreira and Praia da Arrifana, gives it a privileged situation for those who like to enjoy good waters and practice water sports.
 Parque do Serrão is located in Aljezur in an area of nature classified as a protected landscape, where you can be in close contact with nature, in a calm and relaxing atmosphere, providing moments of discovery and adventure in natural scenarios.

 Nestled in a natural setting and with all the essentials such as picnic and BBQ areas, swimming pool, water points, power points, free Wi-Fi and even pet baths, what else can you ask for?
 Camping Alentejo is always going to be a more remote experience than other areas of Portugal.

-Parque de Campismo Praia da Galé (our recommendation)
+Parque de Campismo Praia da Galé

 This campsite with direct access to the beach and an actual beach bar you’ll be tempted to stay longer than you planned on.
-This peaceful gem is a favorite amongst those searching for a peaceful family atmosphere and pleasant living spaces.
+This peaceful gem is a favorite amongst those camping in Alentejo searching for a peaceful family atmosphere and pleasant living spaces.
 The many tall trees found on property offer abundant shade in case you’re not ready to dip your toes in the Atlantic Ocean just yet.

-View from the top of the cliffs at Praia da Gale.
+View from the top of the cliffs at Praia da Gale

 São Torpes is located between Sines, a city known for the surrounding beaches (7 minute drive) and delicious food, and the quiet village of Porto Côvo.
 With plenty of activities on offer such as canoeing, skate & bicycle rental, and trekking tours this place will keep you busy for days.